readthedocs/sphinx-hoverxref/README.rst

 .. warning::

-   This extension has been deprecated.
+   **This extension has been deprecated**.
 Users are advised to enable the "Link previews" option in "Settings" > "Addons" > "Link previews" in the Read the Docs admin dashboard for their project to get the same functionality as this extension.

    For more information, please see: